gincorp/gin/README.md

 ![gin gopher](doc/gopher-text_small.png)

-gin is a simple distributed workflow engine, including task brokerage and staefulness, written in go.
+gin is a simple distributed workflow engine, including task brokerage and statefulness, written in go.

 This document provides some contextual data for the project.
 Please see [Getting Started](GETTING_STARTED.md) for a deeper dive.